Texas Christian University: Football

 The Horned Frogs have won two national championships, one in 1935 and the other in 1938.
+The Horned Frogs also competed in the 2023 College Football Playoff National Championship game, losing 65-7 to the Georgia Bulldogs.
 Additionally, the team has captured eighteen conference championships.
 Many notable football players have played for TCU, including Sammy Baugh, Davey O'Brien, Jim Swink, Bob Lilly, LaDainian Tomlinson, and Andy Dalton.